Acupuncture effective on many points

 allergies:

-including: food, house dust mites, pets, pollen
+including: food, dust mites, pets, pollen

 chest: